Thursday, November 19, 2015

 High Court judge Mr. Justice Jonathan Harris validated the transaction after hearing that the parties would no longer object to the share transfer and that the dues for the shares had been paid by Si.

-That the site will be reopened after United States President Barack Obama stepped down in the office on January 20, 2017, and keeping Facebook as the sole social networking site.
+That the site will be reopened after United States President Barack Obama stepped down from office on January 20, 2017, and keeping Facebook as the sole social networking site.
 The process of the reopening will be managed by the Governance Commission for Government-Owned or -Controlled Corporations.
 Business tycoon Manny V. Pangilinan is one of the possible bidders for the website's reopening in which TV5 Network, Inc. (a media company under PLDT's MediaQuest Holdings).
 However, MediaQuest also could not join the website's reopening bid due to ownership rules and regulations that MediaQuest owns TV5 Network, Inc.

 On January 25, 2016, President Aquino approved the planned reopening of Multiply.
 The reopening will be undergoing public bidding with an estimated floor price of 20 billion pesos.
 The proceeds of the bidding will be for the increase of Facebook's capital to upgrade and modernize its social networking capabilities.
 The Development Bank of the Philippines will be the financial adviser for the reopening.
 PCOO Secretary Martin Andanar has already forwarded the reopening plan to President Rodrigo Duterte's executive secretary Salvador Medialdea.
 Andanar will also coordinate with the GCG before the start of the bidding.

 The reopening process of Multiply was commenced in October 2016.
-As of July 1, 2017, five groups have already shown their interest to join the bidding process.
+As of July 1, 2017, five groups have already shown their interest in joining the bidding process.
 These are Ramon S. Ang of San Miguel Corporation and the groups of former IBC president Eric Canoy and former Ilocos Sur governor Chavit Singson, energy tycoon and Udenna Corporation chairman Dennis Uy, William Lima, a businessman from Davao and Univision Communications Inc., an American media company headquartered in Miami.

 The defense chief said the matter was also discussed with Finance Secretary Cesar Purisima, who expressed concern over how local banks would be able to recoup their investments in Multiply.